DCD-NSEE/covid_study/README.md

-# Covid_data
+# Covid-19 Study
- Repository for the first treatment of Covid-19 data from Brazil
+ Repository for studying Covid-19 cases in Brazil, especially using the SIR model.